Protect Your Water Rights

 Stand strong and stand with us to protect our groundwater rights!

-Join us on June 3rd or July 1st, 6:00pm at Steinbeck Vineyards, 5940 Union Road, Paso Robles, for more information on how you can join the POWR Quiet Title Action to protect your property rights.
+Join us on July 1st, August 5th at 6:00pm at Steinbeck Vineyards, 5940 Union Road, Paso Robles, for more information on how you can join the POWR Quiet Title Action to protect your property rights.

 If you want to join and cannot make the meeting, you can contact Cindy Steinbeck at 805-227-0776 for more information.